vickyiii/WinterCamp-2023-AIE/Setup_VCK5000.md

 you will login to the node __hacchead__

-After getting into __hacchead__, please clone this repository so that you can use the script tools provided by us.
+After getting into __hacchead__, please clone this repository so that you can use the script tools provided by HACC@NUS.

 ```
 git clone https://github.com/XACCNUS/hacc_demo.git